CSCfi/metadata-submitter/README.md

 Git hooks are activated inside the local development environment which will run tox tests before pushing.
 To ignore them for fast updates use the flag `--no-verify`.

+### Keeping Python requirements up to date

+1. Install `pip-tools`:
+    * `pip install pip-tools`
+    * if using docker-compose pip-tools are installed automatically

+2. Add new packages to `requirements.in` or `requirements-dev.in`

+3. Update `.txt` file for the changed requirements file:
+    * `pip-compile requirements.in`
+    * `pip-compile requirements-dev.in`

+4. If you want to update all dependencies to their newest versions, run:
+    * `pip-compile --upgrade requirements.in`

+5. To install Python requirements run:
+    * `pip-sync requirements.txt`

 ## Build and deploy

 Production version can be built and run with following docker commands: